 - Quantify the effect of long-term cover crop use on crop productivity and nitrogen (N) dynamics.

-- Compare crop yield variability over multiple years with and without cover crops as related to weather.
+- Compare crop yield variability over multiple years with and without cover crops as related to economics and resiliency.

 - Quantify total carbon (C) inputs based on planting date over multiple years, to provide Ontario cover crop data for modellers of carbon sequestration.

 - Knowing the long-term impact (positive or negative) of cover crops on crop yield and yield stability over the years may assist growers’ management decisions when choosing cover crop practices that maintain crop productivity and competitiveness.

 - The generation of carbon inputs and carbon sequestration data based on long-term cover cropping may allow modellers to accurately predict how cover crops may impact carbon and nitrogen cycling under various environmental change scenarios.